This month's issue

 - A: Because many people would then skip the stuff they think they don't like.
 One of our missions in life is to introduce people to more musical possibilities.

-- Q: Why don't you give star ratings to the CDs you review, like proper magazines do?
+- Q: Why don't you give star ratings to all the CDs you review, like proper magazines do?

 - A: Because that gives too much importance to the opinion of one person, and might mean that readers skip past reviews that contain intriguing detail.